Destructive flooding is swamping South Florida streets and homes. The threat still isn’t over - KESQ

 After hours of unrelenting rain, Madrigal waded through the water and was able to find a possible exit route.
 Fearing she may become trapped all night, she drove out and was able to get home safely, she said.

-Fort Lauderdale, where the mayor declared a local state of emergency, received more than a month’s worth of rain Wednesday with 9.58 inches – eclipsing its average June rainfall of 9.55 inches.
+Fort Lauderdale, where the mayor declared a local state of emergency, received its entire average June rainfall of around 9.5 inches in just 24 hours Wednesday.

 In Broward County, the severe storms prompted school officials to postpone the demolition of the Marjory Stoneman Douglas High School building where a gunman killed 17 people in 2018.